-I'm 25 years old and I feel like a baby yet an "old soul".
 I love life and going on adventures!
 Life isn't usually very easy for me being transgender.
 Luckily I was raised with the notion to "always be myself".
 I mostly identify as female.
 Most of my childhood and up until about 5 years ago, I was not open about who I really was.
 I hid from everyone and from myself.
 Now that I am open and prideful being me, I am so much happier.
 I think that simply presenting yourself to the world for who you really are and expressing that in as many positive ways as possible can be inspirational enough to change someone's life.
 When someone has questions for me (if they aren't being too rude about it) I am happy to answer them.
 I like bringing light to the issues of gender identity and sexuality AND about how these two things are separate SPECTRUMS of being and are not necessarily related.
 I look at people and just see humans.
 Not all of us do that especially in the societies many of us live that have strict roles for different categories of people.
 I am a human being who cannot be contained in a mold laid out for me.
 Transcendent.
 Unique.
 Just like every one of us.
 But, pretty much unavoidably, we are exposed to these roles from a young age and make choices about which ones most suit us, though they are so arbitrary in my opinion.

 I grew up being raised as a male.
 I always knew I wasn't a "boy", though I didn't really know how to express that.
 I have always seemed to gravitate more towards activities and interests that society considers to be more "feminine".
 I think its amusing when people make a big deal out these issues because to me it doesn't really matter.
 Sometimes people ask me "So should I treat you like a guy or a girl?"
 This is both kind of annoying and funny because I don't completely understand the question.
 How exactly does one treat a woman different from a man anyway?
 I'm writing in a box.